 Requirements for registering a business in the Czech Republic

+Foreign legal structures are allowed to conduct trade operations in the Czech Republic (including the purchase of real estate) under the same conditions as the Czech investors.
 Legal entities and branch offices can be established only if they are registered with the Commercial Register first.
-Some of the documents that need to be submitted with the application are: copies of the partnership agreement, authorised copies of trade licenses, occupational lease etc. When registering a Czech company, a foreign investor should also complete the following steps:
+Some of the documents that need to be submitted with the application are: copies of the partnership agreement, authorized copies of trade licenses, occupational lease etc. When registering a Czech company, a foreign investor should also complete the following steps:

-• choose a name for the company and check for its uniqueness;
+- choose a name for the company and check for its uniqueness;

 - find offices or an open space for the legal entity (initially the requirement is only for the address where the company is registered);

 - depending on the type of business activity, a trade license or other specific permits can be required;

-• in the case of a limited liability company (LLC), a bank account for the share capital deposit also has to be opened;
+- in the case of a limited liability company (LLC), a bank account for the share capital deposit also has to be opened;

 Our Czech law firm can assist and advise you through the whole process of opening a business in the Czech Republic, so feel free to contact our team.